This page will help you understand Delaware alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 Under Age 21

 The penalties for a first DUI conviction are these.
-Imprisonment for up to six months, a fine of $500 to $1,500, and license suspension.
+Jail for up to six months.
+A fine of $500 to $1,500, and license suspension.
 If the offender is under 18 and the BAC over 0.08, the state revokes the license until age 21.

 For adult offenders 18 to 21 with a BAC over .08%, the license revocation for one year.
 For those under 21 with a BAC between 0.02% and 0.08%, the license revocation is for two months.

-The penalties for a second conviction are imprisonment for 60 days to 18 months.
-There is a fine of $750 to $2,500 and a license suspension of two or more years depending on BAC.
+The penalties for a second conviction are jail for 60 days to 18 months.
+There is a fine of at least $750.
+Yet it could be to $2,500.
+And a license suspension of two or more years depending on BAC.

 It’s important to know that DUI laws apply also to off-highway recreational vehicles.

-Boaters are presumed to be under the influence of alcohol when the blood alcohol concentration is 0.08% or more.
+Boaters are presumed to be under the influence of alcohol when the BAC is 0.08% or more.
 That’s within four hours after the the boater was operating the vessel.
 The crime is boating under the influence (BUI).

 The penalty for a first offense is a fine up to $1,000 and jail for up to six months.
 A second brings a fine up to $2,000 and jail up to 18 months.
 For a third, it’s a fine of up to $3,000 and prison up to two years.